-These are the nonprofits we support to restore oyster reef ecosystems across 14 states.
-Please follow them, attend their events, or reach out to see how you can help!
+These are the nonprofits we support to restore oyster reef ecosystems across the U.S. Please follow them, attend their events, or reach out to see how you can help!
 Like the Earth, they deserve your love.

 Billion Oyster Project

 Billion Oyster Project is an ecosystem restoration and education project that aims to restore one billion oysters to New York Harbor.
 Along the way, BOP is directly engaging thousands of New Yorkers through restoration-based education, citizen science, shell collection, and volunteer programs.
 BOP’s educational programs involve students at 54 partner schools, including the New York Harbor School, whose high school students build and operate commercial-scale oyster nurseries, design reef monitoring equipment, conduct marine biology research, and SCUBA dive.
 New York Harbor once had 220,000 acres of oyster reefs – the foundation of the marine ecosystem – and BOP’s work is critical to returning the harbor to health and abundance and to educating the next generation of harbor-citizens.

 Moriches Bay Project

 The Moriches Bay Project is dedicated to monitoring and restoring the health of Moriches Bay on Long Island.
 The Bay was once a thriving natural habitat for shellfish, eelgrass, and many other important bay species, but decades of poor water quality have led to their dramatic decline.
 Along with eelgrass restoration and education programs, MBP restores wild oyster reefs and beds as a critical strategy for improving the Bay’s water quality.
 MBP recently received local approval for a new oyster sanctuary that will be home to over 50,000 restored oysters.
 MBP mobilizes the local community to take ownership over the Bay’s recovery, and involving school-age children and other community groups is a key part of its mission.